 Recommended pairing: “Another reason we do a lot of pizza dinners at this estate is because the wines from Vittoria fit superbly.
 Fine, delicate tannin structure, a lot of fruit, and a playful taste are characteristics of both the Frappato and the Nero d’Avola grown in this area.”

-“Ultimately where it’s from and what kind it is was irrelevant,” says Zachary Smith, Pizzeria Bebu‘s owner.
+“Ultimately where it’s from and what kind it is was irrelevant,” says Zachary Smith, the owner of Pizzeria Bebu in Chicago.
 “We just wanted to serve wine that was very drinkable.”
 The concise list found here highlights picks from around the world.
 “Whatever we pour by-the-glass, people will try,” he says.
 “We can put something esoteric in the Italian slot and people will either gamble on it or go for something else.
 And we have those things that most diners love to see, like Oregon Pinot or California Cabernet, things that people can fall back on very comfortably.
 But we also want them to know they can confidently take a risk with us.”

 Recommended pairing: “The concrete minerality and great fruit on the Cruse Monkey Jacket red blend pair naturally with our house sausage and pickled piparra peppers pizza”

 Of course, there’s nothing wrong with an Italian wine list, especially when it explores the nooks and crannies of the peninsula’s vineyards.
-“The backbone of all [Italian] wines is acidity, so it’s likely to go well with all the food,” says Pizzicletta owner Caleb Schiff.
+“The backbone of all [Italian] wines is acidity, so it’s likely to go well with all the food,” says Caleb Schiff, owner, Pizzicletta in Flagstaff, Arizona.
 “That’s the beauty of [it].
 So we do have some richer, cheese-based pizzas that could really hold up to a Barolo or something fuller and more tannic, but also the high-acid white wines go really well with that because they can cut the richness of that cheese.”

 Recommended pairing: “Our ss-145 pizza has gorgonzola, almonds, charred kale and a little spray of lemon juice.
 On our list we’ve got this really beautiful Chardonnay from Vignai da Duline in Friuli.
 You get the oak and power and body of the wine, but you get this acidity that you almost don’t expect because of everything else going on, and that complements that pizza really well.”